 When blood calcium levels are too low, your cow’s body begins “mobilizing” calcium stored in their bones.
 For short periods of time, this natural mobilization is not a concern but can be detrimental over time.
 However, it is best to avoid heavy supplementation of calcium because your animals can become over-reliant on supplements, excess calcium is wastefully excreted, and can have harmful effects within the body.
 Metabolic stability can be achieved when animals have access to a balanced profile of electrolytes, other macrominerals, and trace minerals.
 Just look at how Redmond’s balanced mineral mixes can stabilize your cow’s liver mineral concentrations!

-- Click here to learn more about living liver biopsies and why they are more accurate than blood testing.
+- Learn more about living cow liver biopsies and why they are more accurate than blood testing.

 Dry Cow Mineral Requirements